I. THE DEEP WINTER PASSAGE

 The quarter that follows the Deep Winter Passage, spanning February into March, where the internal system begins to reorganize after a season of emotional exposure.
 This is the point where the material that surfaced in winter starts to settle, and the deeper layers of the mind and body move toward renewal.
 People often notice a return of direction, a growing sense of openness, and a clearer recognition of what the winter months revealed about their emotional landscape.

 This quarter is also where many people lose momentum with New Year intentions, not because they lack discipline, but because the psyche is still reorganizing from the emotional exposure of winter.
 When someone sets goals without acknowledging what surfaced in December and January, their resolutions sit on top of unprocessed stories, unmet needs, and emotional residue that continues to influence behavior.
 This creates a split between intention and capacity.
 By February and March, the system begins to reveal the truth: you cannot sustain new patterns if the ground beneath them has not been cleared, rewired, or understood.
-The Dark Bloom Quarter shows why resolve fades and why intentions falter, not as a failure, but as a signal that deeper integration must come before expansion.
+The Deep Bloom Quarter shows why resolve fades and why intentions falter, not as a failure, but as a signal that deeper integration must come before expansion.
 When you honor this timing, the changes you make here become the ones that last.